Jonathan Maberry: Author

-In 2010 Maberry began writing young adult post-apocalyptic zombie stories.
+In 2010, Maberry began writing young adult post-apocalyptic zombie stories.
 His first prestigious award was for his first young adult novel, Rot & Ruin (2010, Simon & Schuster).
 It won the 2010 Bram Stoker Award for Best Novel, was named in Booklist's Ten Best Horror Novels for Young Adults, an American Library Association Top Pick, a Bram Stoker and Pennsylvania Keystone to Reading winner; winner of several state Teen Book Awards including the Cricket, Nutmeg and MASL; winner of the Cybils Award, the Eva Perry Mock Printz medal, Dead Letter Best Novel Award, and four Melinda Awards.
-It became the first of a new series of post-apocalyptic zombie thrillers such as Dust & Decay (winner of a 2011 Bram Stoker Award) Flesh & Bone (winner of a 2012 Bram Stoker Award), Fire & Ash, a collection of short stories, Bits and Pieces, Broken Lands, and Lost Roads, which will be released August 25, 2020.
+It became the first of a new series of post-apocalyptic zombie thrillers such as Dust & Decay (winner of a 2011 Bram Stoker Award) Flesh & Bone (winner of a 2012 Bram Stoker Award), Fire & Ash, a collection of short stories, Bits and Pieces, Broken Lands, and Lost Roads, which was released on August 25, 2020.

 Maberry then launched a series called The Nightsiders that blends science fiction with horror.
 Book 1 of that series, The Orphan Army was named as one of the 100 Best Books for Children.
 A follow-up, Vault of Shadows was published in August 2016.

 The series for which Maberry is best known is the Joe Ledger Series, in which a Baltimore police detective is recruited into a Special Ops unit attached to the mysterious Department of Military Sciences, which is run by enigmatic Mr. Church.
 Each of the books in the series pits Ledger and his team against a different kind of extreme science threat.
 In the first novel, Patient Zero, the threat is a pathogen that turns people into zombies.
 In the second book, The Dragon Factory, the villains are geneticists using cutting-edge science to restart the Nazi master race eugenics program.
-The rest of the series follows with The King of Plagues, Assassin’s Code, Extinction Machine, Code Zero, Predator One, Kill Switch, Dogs of War; and Deep Silence.
+The rest of the series follows with The King of Plagues, Assassin's Code, Extinction Machine, Code Zero, Predator One, Kill Switch, Dogs of War; and Deep Silence.
 Maberry recently launched Rage, the first in the follow-up Rogue Team International series, also featuring Joe Ledger.
 A collection of Maberry's Joe Ledger short stories, Joe Ledger: Special Ops, was released by JournalStone.
 The series' main publisher, Griffin, released Joe Ledger: Unstoppable, an anthology of Ledger stories written by a variety of top suspense and mystery writers including Tim Lebbon, Scott Sigler, Steve Alten, Weston Ochse, Dana Fredsti, Christopher Golden, Joe McKinney, Jeremy Robinson, Javier Grillo-Marxuach, Sherrilyn Kenyon, Bryan Thomas-Schmidt, and others.

-In 2015 Maberry released a rare standalone novel, Ghostwalkers, based on the Deadlands table top role playing game.
+In 2015, Maberry released a rare standalone novel, Ghostwalkers, based on the Deadlands table top role playing game.
 The book was nominated for a Scribe Award for best original novel based on a licensed property.